julianoczkowski/mcp-modus/README.md

 The AI will use the MCP server to fetch the latest documentation and provide accurate, up-to-date answers.

+## Security & Reliability

+- **🔒 Pre-bundled Documentation**: All documentation is included with the package - no runtime downloads
+- **🛡️ No External Dependencies**: Runs completely offline after installation
+- **✅ Verified Content**: Documentation is verified during our CI/CD process
+- **🚀 Fast & Secure**: No network requests during operation

 ## Troubleshooting

 ### Server Not Connecting